espressif/esp_secure_cert_mgr/docs/esp_secure_cert_tools/configure_esp_secure_cert_parser.md

 # ESP Secure Cert Partition Parsing

 To parse an existing ESP Secure Cert partition binary, use the `configure_esp_secure_cert.py` script with the `--parse_bin` option.
-This will extract all certificates, keys, and metadata from the binary partition.
+This will extract all available information from the esp_secure_cert partition.

 ### Example Command